-I’m Alan and I’m an independent career consultant, Registered Career Development Professional and Fellow of the Career Development Institute.
-I’ve had 46 years’ successful and varied experience as a guidance practitioner, speaker and writer and the services I’ve been offering to schools, colleges, universities, private clients and corporate clients in the UK and worldwide are unique and distinctive.
-After a long career I’m scaling down my work a little now but I’m still available for consultation and I’m especially active in publishing regular and frequent blogposts.
+I’m Alan and I’m a Registered Career Development Professional ad Fellow of the Career Development Institute.
+I’ve had 47 years’ successful and varied experience as a guidance practitioner, speaker and writer, and the services I’ve been offering to schools, colleges, universities, private clients and corporate clients in the UK and worldwide have been unique and distinctive.
+However, after a long career I very much regret that I will no longer be able to take on new work with effect from April 2025.

-I’m located on the south coast of England in Portchester, Hampshire, but I’ve also travelled widely to deliver my services as well as working remotely since the onset of COVID-19.
-Over the past twelve years I’ve worked with a diverse range of over 60 organisations and around 200 private clients in the UK and overseas.
+I’m located on the south coast of England in Hampshire, but I’ve also travelled widely to deliver my services as well as working remotely since 2020.
+Over the past fourteen years I’ve worked with a diverse range of over 60 organisations and 230 private clients in the UK and overseas.
 I’m also a published author, having written two editions of a best-selling book on UCAS personal statements as well as many articles on this and other topics.
-In addition I currently write a popular weekly blog on higher and degree apprenticeships and my updated UCAS personal statement articles (also on my blog) have had thousands of views.
+In addition my blogposts on higher and degree apprenticeships and my three UCAS personal statement articles, along with a range of other topics, have had tens of thousands of views worldwide and can still be found on my Alan’s Blog page.

-I’ve had extensive experience as a careers guidance practitioner in a variety of roles in the UK and overseas.
+Over the course of my 47 years as a careers guidance practitioner I’ve undertaken a wide variety of roles in both the UK and overseas.
 I started freelancing in August 2011 after 19 years at Havant Sixth Form College, where I led a guidance team that established a wide reputation for innovation and consistently high levels of student satisfaction.
-Prior to that I also worked in London, Hampshire and Germany.
+Prior to that I also worked in London, Hampshire and Germany in various Careers roles, as well as gaining five years’ business experience in London, Brighton and Shropshire.

-I’m also on the Advisory Board of SACU (https://sacu-student.com/) who offer an independent and impartial source of careers information to students, parents and teachers and a Careers Quiz which is great for generating career, university and apprenticeship ideas.
+I have also worked closely with SACU (https://sacu-student.com/) who offer an independent and impartial source of careers information to students, parents and teachers and a Careers Quiz which is great for generating career, university and apprenticeship ideas.

 I’m grateful to have received many compliments from satisfied clients about the high quality service or inspirational guidance they feel they’ve received.
 The following is a selection of them, interspersed with more images from some of my talks and other activities: